calderkayleigh/Linked-Lists/Algorithms/README.md

 Set a count integer equal to zero.
 While the list is not empty (in other words if rear-> next does not equal NULL), traverse through the list to set rear equal to the last value in the list.
 Increase the count by 1 each iteration.
 Return this value.
 It is the index.
 Add a new node with a given name, latitude, and longitude to the next space after rear.
+If the name, latitude, or longitude are not of proper data types, return an error.
 ```

 `addSortedNode:` Add a location to the list sorted by longitude (i.e. the one that changes as you go east/west).